 Czech Glass – Coloured or Painted Glass

 Three hundred years ago it was difficult to produce completely clear Czech glass free of impurities.
 The producers decided to adapt their products to a bigger market and address the impurity problem by using coloured glass.
 There are four main colour groups, Red, Blue, Green and Brown.
 Blue and Green Czech glass are the famous products of the former Czechoslovakia renowned worldwide over the last two centuries.
 The other colours are more recent.
-As a rule you don’t normally find coloured Czech crystal as coloured glass does not refract light.
+As a rule you don’t normally find coloured Czech crystal as coloured glass does not refract light very well.
 This is also known as “Stained” Czech glass.

-The glass can be clear but normally it’s an add-on for coloured (can also be called “enameled”) Czech glass.
+Painted or enameled glass is normally an add-on for coloured Czech glass.
 The designs very wildly in terms of the subject, the amount of surface covered and thickness of the enameled paint.
 The most popular Czech glass colours for painting are red and green.
 The most popular designs are flowers.
-I have to say that painted Czech glass sets of glasses look great in the shop but, take a minute to imagine how and where you would use them when you get home.
+I have to say that painted sets of glasses look great in the shop but, take a minute to imagine how and where you would use them when you get home.
 Clear glass is timeless, colour clashes.
 And don’t even think about putting these things in the dishwasher.

 Czech Glass – Blown glass

 Blown glass goes through the process being manually expanded by air from a glass-blower.
 Fantastic to watch the process but, I’d never buy it.
 If you want the full blown glass experience then go to Venice.
 Czech glass manufacturers have a part of this market but blown glass is markedly absent at the top end however if you want to experience some glass blowing and have the opportunity to try it then check the Pragl Glass Shop post.